Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for Your First Job
+How to Make a Resume for Your First Job

-Here’s an example of the perfect resume for a first-time job seeker:
+Here’s an example the perfect resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

 Experience: